 - The Self-Assessment outlines the scope of the certification and the specific required competencies for certification holders.
 The self-assessment is a useful tool to help you reflect on where you have the greatest need for improvement.

 - The Core Level Diagnostic Test and Advanced Level Diagnostic Testare free online tests that are similar to the official certification assessments, but designed to help pinpoint where you may need to prepare further.
 These diagnostic tests gives an indication of how you would score on the official certification.
 Upon completion, you will receive a personalized and detailed Diagnostic Report, indicating your strengths and weaknesses in the different areas of the certification.

-- The Study Guide , developed by Humentum and CRS, provides overviews of key concepts.
-To optimize your preparations, you can use the Self-Assessment and Diagnostic Report to identify the specific competency statements for which you still need to prepare and then refer to those chapters in the study guide.
+- A Guide to the MEAL DPro (MEAL Core Study Guide)A Guide to the MEAL DPro (which serves as the MEAL Core Study Guide), developed by Humentum and CRS, provides overviews of key concepts.
+To optimize your preparations, you can use the Self-Assessment and Diagnostic Report to identify the specific competency statements for which you still need to prepare and then refer to those chapters in the guide.

 As a proud member of ICE, we stay informed on best practices in developing and administering quality certification programs so that we may better serve you.

 PHAP is proud to be a member of the Institute for Credentialing Excellence in show of our support of the credentialing community and our commitment to strive for excellence in our certification programs.